 The PIM planners and managers, Trace Hutchison, PharmD, Samantha Mattiucci, PharmD, CHCP, Judi Smelker-Mitchek, MBA, MSN, RN, and Jan Schultz, MSN, RN, CHCP have nothing to disclose. i3 Health planners and managers have no relevant financial relationships to disclose.

 INSTRUCTIONS TO RECEIVE CREDIT

 In order to receive credit for this activity, participants must:

 - Pass the posttest with a score of ≥80%

 - Download or print their Certificate of Credit

 This educational activity may contain discussion of published and/or investigational uses of agents that are not indicated by the FDA.
 The planners of this activity do not recommend the use of any agent outside of the labeled indications.

 The opinions expressed in the educational activity are those of the faculty and do not necessarily represent the views of the planners.
 Please refer to the official prescribing information for each product for discussion of approved indications, contraindications, and warnings.

 Participants have an implied responsibility to use the newly acquired information to enhance patient outcomes and their own professional development.
 The information presented in this activity is not meant to serve as a guideline for patient management.
 Any procedures, medications, or other courses of diagnosis or treatment discussed or suggested in this activity should not be used by clinicians without evaluation of their patient’s conditions and possible contraindications and/or dangers in use, review of any applicable manufacturer’s product information, and comparison with recommendations of other authorities.

-This activity is supported by an independent educational grant from Sanofi Genzyme.
+This activity is supported by independent educational grants from Bayer Healthcare Pharmaceuticals Inc. and Sanofi Genzyme.